ocvt/aws/README.md

 8. Create a new Elastic IP named `ocvt-eip` and associate it with the instance created in step 7
 9. Create an A & AAAA record for pineswamp.ocvt.club and ocvt.club pointing to that instance, and create CNAME records for www.ocvt.club, api.ocvt.club, and api-dev.ozmo.club pointing to pineswamp.ocvt.club
 10. Ensure IPv6 is working: https://docs.aws.amazon.com/vpc/latest/userguide/vpc-migrate-ipv6.html#ipv6-dhcpv6-amazon-linux
+11. In the Lifecycle Manager, create a snapshot policy to backup the instance every Monday at 08:00 UTC (4am EDT)

+### DNS

+Create the following DNS records:

+* @, pineswamp  -> A & AAAA -> IP of AWS instance
+* api, www, stats -> CNAME -> pineswamp.ocvt.club.
+* status -> CNAME -> stats.uptimerobot.com.

 ### Setup the server